anazhaw/Bio-SODA/README.md

-# Bio-SODA - Question Answering for Domain Knowledge Graphs
+# Bio-SODA - Question Answering for Domain Knowledge Graphs (development branch)

 Welcome to the Bio-SODA code repository!
+NOTE: this is the unstable, development branch.
+For the stable prototype, see master branch.

 Bio-SODA is a question answering system over domain knowledge graphs, such as scientific datasets, where training data (in the form of questions and corresponding SPARQL queries) is rare or unavailable.